Naturalisation

 Section 16(1)(g) of the Irish Nationality and Citizenship Act 1956 gives the Minister the power to dispense with certain conditions of naturalisation in certain cases, including if an applicant has refugee status or is stateless.
 It should be noted that the issuing of a certification of naturalisation is at the discretion of the Minister for Justice and Equality in Ireland.
 There are different criteria in place for non-EEA nationals and refugees.

-People with refugee status can apply for naturalisation after three years’ residence in the State from the date they arrived in the country not from the date when they were granted refugee status.
-For other non-EEA nationals, the residence required is five years.
+People with refugee status can apply for naturalisation after three years’ residence in the State from the date they arrived in the country, not from the date when they were granted refugee status.
+For other non-EEA nationals (including beneficiaries of subsidiary protection), the residence required is five years.
 To apply for citizenship a form entitled ‘Form 8’ must be completed by the person concerned and submitted to ISD.
-This amended form was introduced in September 2016 and now applicants must submit their original passports with their application for naturalisation.[1]
+This amended form was introduced in September 2016 and now applicants must submit their original national passport with their application for naturalisation.[1]
 It must include accompanying evidence of the applicant’s residence in Ireland and a copy of the declaration of refugee status.
+Whereby an applicant is not in possession of their national passport, they may instead submit a travel document.

-As of November 2021, there were 22,721 applications for citizenship on hand and the average processing time for applications was 23 months.[2]
-There were approximately 11,000 grants of citizenship throughout 2021.[3]
+As of November 2021, there were 22,721 applications for citizenship on hand and the average processing time for applications was 23 months.[3]
+There were approximately 11,000 grants of citizenship throughout 2021.[4]
 As of February 2023, there were approximately 26,000 applications on hand at the Citizenship Unit at various stages of processing.
-The median processing time for applications was 19 months.[4]
-An exact breakdown of the number of individuals with refugee and subsidiary protection status who became naturalised was not available at the time of writing.
+The median processing time for applications was 19 months.[5]
+As of October 2023, there had been 12,500 grants of naturalisation.
+The median processing time for applications remained at 19 months.[6]
+Almost 31,000 applications for citizenship were processed in 2024 and the median processing time was reduced to 8 months.[7]
+An exact breakdown of the number of individuals with refugee and subsidiary protection status who became naturalised was not available at the time of updating.

 Significant changes were introduced for applicants regarding the number of proofs required to establish identity and residency for the purposes of making a naturalisation application.
 From January 2022, the Department employed a scorecard approach in the assessment of identification and residence history.
 Applicants are now required to reach a score of 150 points in each of the years of proof of residency required according to their particular circumstances.
 This can be done by submitting proofs with a predetermined point value until the applicant reaches the required score of 150 for each year of residency claimed.
 Applicants must also accumulate a total of 150 points for establishing identity in order to meet the appropriate standard.[9]
 The introduction of the scorecard approach was broadly welcomed in providing further clarification for applicants on the required documentation when submitting their applications for citizenship.